tylerpearson/durham-crime/README.md

 durham-crime
 ===========

-Data and scripts for a blog post that's coming soon
+Data and scripts for a blog post on mapping crime in Durham with Nokogiri, the Data Science Toolkit, and Github: http://www.newmediacampaigns.com/blog/scraping-geocoding-mapping-government-data